linux-system-roles/network/README.md

 The role supports the same configuration scheme for both providers.
 So, you might use the same playbook with NetworkManager and initscripts.
-Note however, that not every option is supported by every provider.
+Note however, that not every option is handled exactly the same by every provider.
 Do a test run first with `--check`.

 It is also not supported to create a configuration for one provider, and expect another provider to handle them.
 For example, creating proviles with `initscripts` provider